robrich/kubernetes-hands-on-workshop/13-Docker-Hub/README.md

 3. Note the Docker system tray menu now shows your name and `Logout`.

 4. Tag an image in the form `username/imagename:version`, so I would tag a node image as `robrich/backend:0.1`.
 Note the registry details are in the image name.
-Sadly, this makes it difficult to move images between repositories or to build automation around changing repositories.
+Sadly, this makes it difficult to move images between container registries or cache a container registry.

    ```
    docker tag backend:0.1 username/backend:0.1